Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to wait for a situation to calm down or become clearer after an event or disruption.
-The phrase "dust" is not referring to literal dust but rather to metaphorical chaos or confusion, and "settling" refers to things becoming stable.
+The idiom "dust" is not referring to literal dust but rather to metaphorical chaos or confusion, and "settling" refers to things becoming stable.
 The meaning cannot be deduced from the literal words alone.

 Origin: